anzarwani/anzarwani/README.md

 ### Welcome 👋

-- I'm a Software Engineer specializing in Python, ETL, Mainframe Modernization and SQL.
+- I'm a Data Engineer specializing in Python, ETL, Mainframe Modernization and SQL.
 - I love playing around with open source ML models 🤗
 - I love integrating low-code solutions with Legacy systems.

 💼 Experience:
-- Backend Software Engineer with an experience of over 3 years.
+- Data Engineer with an experience of over 4 years.
 - Kaggle Expert

 🔎 Find me on: